 Black Forest - Day 3 : Feldberg

-In the morning it was pretty cold again, it seemed to get worse every day.
+In the morning it was pretty cold again, it seemed to get colder every day.
 Before we left we made some more soup, this time beef-chicken-chocolate-pine needle flavored.
 It gave me a sore stomach.
-Wearing our hats and gloves we continued and ended up at a little bridge.
+Wearing our hats and gloves we continued and reached a little bridge.

 A bridge on the Feldberg

-The path we were following wasn't easy.
-It was narrow and covered with ice.
+The path we were following wasn't easy, as it was narrow and covered with ice.
 I slipped a few times but didn't fall.
 The higher we got the deeper the snow became.
-Fortunately the people before us had compacked it.
-Despite the sub-zero temperatures Bart felt so warm he walked up in his t-shirt.
+Fortunately the hikers before us had compacked it.
+Despite the sub-zero temperatures Bart felt so warm he was walking in his t-shirt.
 If he would get pneumonia he at least knew why.
 We again lost our directions.
-After some guessing we ended up on the route again, there was also a shelter and a little stream.
+After some searching we ended up on the correct trail again and passed a shelter and a little stream.

 An ice cold stream